 But obsessing over what others think just makes us feel judged, disconnected and resentful.
 It’s hard to be vulnerable and open up to family members and friends when we’re scared of the reaction we’ll get when we’re honest and forthright.

-And it’s not just the people close to us, either.
+It’s not just the people close to us, either.
 How often do you worry about what everyone thinks of you, including every coworker, the other people at the gym, even random strangers on the street?

 Being on high alert like this drains our energy, revs up anxiety and makes it harder to connect with other people.
 These tips will help you stop caring so much about what others think of you and feel more engaged and aligned.